RustLight/sacn/README.md

 ### Prerequisites
 ## Getting Started
 ## Compliance
-Compliance with the ANSI E1.31-2018 protocol was tested (April 2020) and the results are shown at [https://github.com/Lan2u/RustSacn/blob/master/documentation/ANSI-E1.31-2018-Compliance-Check-List.pdf].
+Compliance with the ANSI E1.31-2018 protocol was tested (April 2020) and the results are shown in 'documentation/ANSI-E1.31-2018-Compliance-Check-List.pdf'.
 ## Testing
 ## Demo Implementation